I have called MSU and the Lansing Area my home for 10 years. (Photo courtesy MSU)

 I quickly realized I didn't actually want to be a computer programmer.
 I changed gears and aimed at a degree in Information Communication Technology.
 During the summers, I was a camp counselor in the northern lower peninsula of Michigan.
 My time at Camp Barakel gave me invaluable insight into conflict resolution, empathy, and leadership.
 In 2013, I graduated with a Bachelor of Science Degree in Media Communication Technology, with a focus in Information Communication Technology, and a cognate in German.
 Following an internship at the Michigan Health Information Network (MiHIN), I accepted a position at Michigan State University in the department of Communications and Brand Strategy (CABS), providing desktop and server-side support to 60 users.
 My role shifted a few times, eventually more resembling the responsibilities of a business analyst as I integrated UX principles into my job.

-I have recently received my Master's Degree in Human-Computer Interaction at Michigan State University.
-I have gained valuable knowledge about Human-Computer Interaction in general and in experience design specifically.
+I received my Master's Degree in Human-Computer Interaction at Michigan State University, where I gained valuable knowledge about Human-Computer Interaction in general and in experience design specifically.
 I am proud of the projects I have completed related to these classes.